bigdragonsoft/stock-quote/README_en.md

 ## Configuration Files

+The program now stores configuration files and logs in a folder named `.stock_quote` within your user's home directory (e.g., `C:\\Users\\YourUsername\\.stock_quote` on Windows).
+This ensures that your personal configurations (like your watchlist) are preserved even if you update or move the application.

-The program automatically creates and manages the following configuration files:
+On its first run, the program will automatically create and manage the following files in that directory:
 - `favorites.json`: Stores your custom watchlist.
+You can directly edit this file to manage your stocks in bulk.
 - `indexes.json`: Stores the fixed list of market indexes.
 - `stock_quote.log`: Records errors that occur during runtime for troubleshooting.